unconferenceCanberra/unconfcbr-website/index.md

 ## 411

-Formerly ‘BarCampCanberra’, 2016 sees the return of a barcamp-web-themed, participatory (un)conference.
+Formerly ‘BarCampCanberra’, 2016 sees the return of a open-web, barcamp-web-themed, participatory (un)conference. ([‘BarCamp’? ‘unconference’? … huh?](http://0.0.0.0:4000/expectations/#history))

 The unorganisers met early this year and after some initial chats, it was decided to mix things up for 2016: we're dropping the 'BarCamp' name.